tsouloJHB/Rest-api-minimal-swift/README.md

 # Rest-api-minimal-swift
-Swifty — is an open source REST API created using Core PHP and OOP.
-This is basically my very first REST API project.
+Swifty is a free and open source REST API written in PHP with OOP.
+It is SIMPLE, MINIMAL, AND Modular.
-It's pretty SIMPLE, MINIMAL & POWERFUL